Canadiens vs. Sabres odds, prediction, time: 2026 NHL playoff picks, Game 7 best bets from proven model

 SportsLine's model reveals its Montreal Canadiens vs. Buffalo Sabres picks for their 2026 Stanley Cup playoff second-round Game 7 matchup

 A trip to the Eastern Conference finals is on the line when the Montreal Canadiens battle the Buffalo Sabres in Game 7 of their 2026 NHL playof second-round matchup on Monday night.
 The winner will face the Carolina Hurricanes in the conference finals.
-The Canadiens (48-24-10), who finished third in the Atlantic Division with 106 points, are looking to reach the conference finals for the first time since 2020-21.
-The Sabres (50-23-9), who won the Atlantic Division, are looking to reach the conference finals for the first time since 2006-07.
+Montreal jumped out to a 2-1 series lead, but Buffalo has won two of the past three -- including an 8-3 victory in Game 6 -- to send this series to the deciding Game 7.

 Face-off from KeyBank Center in Buffalo, N.Y., is set for 7:30 p.m.
 ET.
 The Sabres are the -121 favorite (risk $121 to win $100) in the latest Canadiens vs. Sabres odds from SportsLine consensus, while the over/under for total goals scored is 5.5.
 Before making any Canadiens vs. Sabres picks, check out the NHL predictions and betting advice for Canadiens vs. Sabres from the SportsLine Projection Model.